-Saudi Arabia says US sought a month delay of OPEC+ decision
+Saudis say US sought 1 month delay of OPEC+ production cuts

 Once muscular enough to grind the U.S. to a halt with its 1970s oil embargo, OPEC needed non-members like Russia to push through a production cut in 2016 after prices crashed below $30 a barrel amid rising American production.
 The 2016 agreement gave birth to the so-called OPEC+, which joined the cartel in cutting production to help stimulate prices.

 The coronavirus pandemic briefly saw oil prices go into negative territory before air travel and economic activity rebounded following lockdowns around the world.
-Benchmark Brent crude sat over $92 a barrel early Wednesday, but worries inflation and efforts to combat it could lead to a recession have oil-producing nations worried prices could sharply fall.
+Benchmark Brent crude sat over $92 a barrel early Wednesday, but oil-producing nations are worried prices could sharply fall amid efforts to combat inflation.

 On Tuesday, Biden warned of repercussions for Saudi Arabia over the OPEC+ decision.